Roopaish/evento/README.md

 - `pnpm dev` to run both at once
 - `npx prisma db seed` to seed the database

+> For event on click show recommendation which is written in python scripts.
+So, you must have python installed

+> Then, follow the step to run from virtual environment in python

+- python -m venv /path/to/new/virtual/environment

+> for windows

+- python -m venv venv
+- venv/Scripts/pip install -r requirements.txt

+> for linux

+- python3 -m venv venv
+- venv/bin/pip3 install -r requirements.txt

+> for mac

+- python -m venv venv
+- venv/bin/pip install -r requirements.txt

+> if path: venv/directory is mistake then check by yourself and correct it

 ## Database - Postgresql

 Ways to create prostgres database to work on